openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

     frontend_status: Done

-A *receiver type* is the type of the *receiver parameter* in a function, function type, and lamdba with receiver.
+A *receiver type* is the type of the *receiver parameter* in a function, function type, and lambda with receiver.
 A *receiver type* may be an interface type, a class type, an array type, or a type parameter.
 Otherwise, a :index:`compile-time error` occurs.